 The competitive compensation package for this position includes base salary, subsidized housing, airfare for personal leave, subsidized health insurance, professional memberships, conference attendance expenses, a generous holiday and leave policy, a start-up grant for research, and other elements.

-Now celebrating its tenth year, AUIS is a private, not-for-profit liberal arts college in the scenic cultural capital of the Kurdistan Region of Iraq.
+Now in its eleventh year, AUIS is a private, not-for-profit liberal arts college in the scenic cultural capital of the Kurdistan Region of Iraq.
 The University is educating a new generation of bright, motivated young men and women dedicated to critical thinking, acceptance of conflicting beliefs, and community involvement.
-Its 1,600 students are taught in English by faculty members from 15 countries, with more than half of the faculty from the United States.
-The University’s acclaimed foundation program is the first in Iraq to receive U.S. accreditation.
+Its 1,400 students are taught in English by faculty members from 15 countries, with more than half of the faculty from the United States.
+The University’s acclaimed foundation program is the first in Iraq to receive U.S. accreditation (CEA).
 AUIS graduates have continued their studies at leading universities in the United States and Europe that include Harvard, Columbia, Tufts and Johns Hopkins.